ksu-cs-textbooks/cis400/content/1-object-orientation/00-introduction/06-object-orientation.md

 Let's break down each of these ideas, and see how they helped address some of the problems we've identified in this chapter.

 __Encapsulation__ refers to breaking programs into smaller units that are easier to read and reason about.
-In an object-oriented language these units are _classes and objects_, and the data contained in this units is protected with _information hiding_.
+In an object-oriented language these units are _classes and objects_, and the data contained in this units is protected from being changed by code outside the unit through _information hiding_.

 __Message Passing__ allows us to send well-defined messages between objects.
+This gives us a well-defined and _controlled_ method for accessing and potentially changing the data contained in an encapsulated unit.
 In an object oriented language, calling a method on an object is a form of message passing, as are events.

 __Dynamic Binding__ means we can have more than one possible way to handle messages and the appropriate one can be determined at run-time.
 This is the basis for _polymorphism_, an important idea in many object-oriented languages.